What is GDPR?

 Yes.
 For Checkfront customers subject to our online Terms of Service, our Terms will be updated to incorporate a Data Processing Addendum.
 For Checkfront Enterprise customers, our Master Services Agreement will be updated to incorporate the Data Processing Addendum, to cover our processing of personal data.
 Please contact your Customer Success Manager for more details, or email firstname.lastname@example.org.

-What is Checkfront doing to prepare for GDPR?
+What has Checkfront done to prepare for GDPR?

-- We are updating our online Terms of Service to include a Data Processing Addendum, as required by Article 28 of the GDPR.
+- We have updated our online Terms of Service to include a Data Processing Addendum, as required by Article 28 of the GDPR.

-- We will be introducing Data Protection Impact Assessments to mitigate any data security and privacy risks associated with our data processing activities.
+- We have introduced Data Protection Impact Assessments to mitigate any data security and privacy risks associated with our data processing activities.

-- We will be updating our internal data security and privacy training program to include education and training for GDPR.
+- We have updated our internal data security and privacy training program to include education and training for GDPR.

-- We will be documenting all of our data processing activities, as required by Article 30 of the GDPR.
+- We have documented all of our data processing activities, as required by Article 30 of the GDPR.

-- We will be conducting a formal review of all sub-processors we work with to ensure they have adequate procedures and measures in place to protect all personal data.
+- We have conducted a formal review of all sub-processors we work with to ensure they have adequate procedures and measures in place to protect all personal data.

-- We will be implementing a process by which our customers can respond and comply with data access and deletion requests.
+- We have implemented a process by which our customers can respond and comply with data access and deletion requests.

 - We have added a dedicated support channel for answering questions and general correspondence as it relates to GDPR.
 Please contact us at email@example.com with any questions, comments or concerns related to upcoming GDPR legislation.